 Harassment Because of Your Gender

 Sexual harassment is a form of workplace harassment that is directed at you because you are a woman or a man.
 It is often sexual in nature, but it does not have to be.
 For example, sexual harassment can include harassment that is based on stereotypes about women or men, insults or name-calling that is directed at you because of your gender or other unwelcome behavior toward you because you are a woman or a man.
-It does not matter if the person harassing you is a man or a woman as long as he or she is harassing you because of your gender.
+It does not matter if the person who is harassing you is a man or a woman as long as he or she is doing so because of your gender.

 Sexual harassment is often coupled with other forms of unlawful gender discrimination, such as demoting you, passing you up for a promotion or wrongfully terminating you because of your gender.

 Of course, sexual harassment often is sexual in nature.
 For example, inappropriate comments about your body, unwelcome sexual glances or stares, inappropriate physical touching, unwanted sexual overtures, propositions or advances, sexually explicit or pornographic pictures, stories or jokes, unwelcome flirting or sexual banter or almost any other unwanted sexual behavior by a coworker or supervisor can be part of a sexually hostile work environment.

 Not all offensive workplace conduct based on your gender is unlawful.
 The harassment has to be severe (serious enough), or pervasive (frequent enough) to make your working conditions hostile or abusive.
 Accordingly, a sexually harassment claim can be based on one extremely severe act of harassment, such as a sexual assault at work, or a series of actions that might not be serious individually but occur frequently enough that together they create a hostile work environment.